pulp/pulp/docs/contributing/3.0-development/rest-api.rst

-The Generic Key/Value mapping interface can be used to easily nest the key/value pairs of this relationship in its containing serializer by using a :class:``pulp.app.serializers.generic.GenericKeyValueRelatedField`` in the serializer to represent this field.
-Special field classes have been made for each of the three existing Generic Key/Value Model types, all importable from ``pulp.app.serializers``:
+The Generic Key/Value mapping interface can be used to easily nest the key/value pairs of this relationship in its containing serializer by using a :class:``pulpcore.app.serializers.generic.GenericKeyValueRelatedField`` in the serializer to represent this field.
+Special field classes have been made for each of the three existing Generic Key/Value Model types, all importable from ``pulpcore.app.serializers``:

 * ``ConfigKeyValueRelatedField``
 * ``NotesKeyValueRelatedField``

-This field type is supported by :class:`pulp.app.serializers.base.ModelSerializer`, and exposes the mapping form in the representation of the object being serialized with read and write capabilities.
+This field type is supported by :class:`pulpcore.app.serializers.base.ModelSerializer`, and exposes the mapping form in the representation of the object being serialized with read and write capabilities.

 For example: